openedx/edx-documentation/en_us/install_operations/source/platform_releases/eucalyptus.rst

 Open edX Eucalyptus Release
 ########################################

-This section describes how to install the Open edX Eucalyptus release.
+This section describes the Open edX Eucalyptus release.
+Note that edX no longer supports the Eucalyptus relesae.

 .. contents::
  :local: